univention/ucsschool-id-connector/docs/development.rst

 * Add an entry to ``src/HISTORY.rst``.
 * Build and push Docker image to Docker registry

-To upload ("push") a new Docker image to Univentions Docker registry (``docker-test.software-univention.de``), run:
+To upload ("push") a new Docker image to the Univention Docker registry (``docker-test.software-univention.de``), run:

 .. code-block:: bash